-New applications for the program will be accepted from July 1, 2019 through August 30, 2019.
+Note: New applications for the program will be accepted from July 1, 2023 through August 18, 2023.
 The submission of an application is not as assurance of approval.

 No interest loans range from $1,000 to $50,000.
 Loan maturity will be from one to eight years.
 The loan repayment period usually will not exceed the useful life expectancy of the equipment to be purchased.

 Eligible applicants include veteran-owned small businesses, businesses owned by military reservists and National Guard members called to active duty, and small businesses, with fewer than 50 employees that employ them.

 For reservists or National Guard members called to active duty, Program funds must be used for payment of identifiable costs of the business, including general business expenses, which result from the call to active duty.
 The loan may be made at any time from the date of the call to active duty through the period ending six months after the end of the individual's active duty.